 Information and Communication Technologies consist of the hardware, software, networks, and media for collection, storage, processing, transmission and presentation of information (voice, data, text, images), as well as related services.
 ICTs can be divided into two components, Information and Communication Infrastructure (ICI) which refers to physical telecommunications systems and networks (cellar, broadcast, cable, satellite, postal) and the services that utilize those (Internet, voice, mail, radio, and television), and Information Technology (IT) that refers to the hardware and software of information collection, storage, processing, and presentation.
 (WORLD BANK 2002)

 In this document, the term ICTs refer to all the technologies used for handling and communication of information in School Education.
-Can we have more definitions, also those by educationists

-SECTION 6.
-GOALS
+Section 6.
+Goals